MohamedHashim/Smelly_mars_rover/NOTES.md

 - Refactor rotateToLeft function

 ## 🍅 Pomodoro 6
-- Update the Transition type
+- Update the Transition type to include x and y positions
+- Refactor the moveForward function